Circuit Court for Howard County

 Most contested domestic cases are scheduled for a scheduling conference.
 The conferences are scheduled by the Family Law Office.
-All postponements can be faxed directly to the Family Law Office at 410-313-2413 or emailed to HCFamilylawoffice@mdcourts.gov and re-set accordingly.
+All postponements or requests for remote scheduling conferences can be emailed to the Family Law Office at HCFamilylawoffice@mdcourts.gov and re-set accordingly.

 - Property Mediation: Property mediation may also be ordered at the time of the scheduling conference.
 Parties must agree to participate in this type of mediation.
 Counsel does not have to attend mediation, although the mediator may request that they do so.
 Parties will be ordered to attend two, two-hour sessions with a court approved and qualified mediator.
 Parties are responsible for the fee.

 - Mediation payments: The Court has a small fund for low-income litigants to assist with the fees of court ordered mediation.
 Additionally, some of our mediators will either offer their service at no cost to eligible litigants or will offer a sliding scale payment plan.
-Litigants are required to submit a fee waiver form (MS Word document) to the Family Law Office.
-The request will be approved or denied by the Family Law Coordinator using income based eligibility guidelines.
+Litigants are required to submit a fee waiver form to the Family Law Office.
+The request will be approved or denied using income-based eligibility guidelines.
 Upon approval, the court will pay the entire cost of mediation OR refer the case and ask the provider to perform the service at a reduced rate or pro bono.

-- The court provides online co-parenting classes through www.howardcounty.onlineparentingprograms.com.
-The seminars are to assist parents living apart to raise children.
-Parties are responsible for the fees.
-Once parties have been ordered to attend the online classes they should contact www.howardcounty.onlineparentingprograms.comto register for the class.
-Any questions regarding payment options should be directed to www.howardcounty.onlineparentingprograms.com.
+- Parties are responsible for the fees associated with the programs.
+Once parties have been ordered to attend the program, they are to contact the provider to register.
+Any questions regarding payment options should be directed to the provider.

-Custody EvaluationsChild Custody Evaluation: When parents are not able to agree upon a parenting plan for their children and the case meets the criteria listed in the Differentiated Case Management Plan, the Court’s social worker is able to conduct a custody evaluation.
-The Court determines and orders the custody evaluation.
-Parties may make a verbal request at the scheduling conference or the Court may order an evaluation.
+When parents are not able to agree upon a parenting plan for their child(ren), the court may order an assessment or evaluation.
+This may include a custody evaluation, home study, a mental health evaluation, or a specific issue evaluation.
+The court social worker may conduct an assessment or a custody evaluation.
+The Court determines, and orders, the assessment or evaluation.
+Parties may make a verbal request, by agreement, at the scheduling conference or the Court may order the assessment or evaluation.